-The short answer is yes, and it involves the Y chromosome, which is present only in men, said Tariq Hakky, M.D., a urologist and the CEO of Atlanta Cosmetic Urology.
+The short answer is yes, genetics and the Y chromosome are involved, said Tariq Hakky, M.D., a urologist and the CEO of Atlanta Cosmetic Urology.

 "Men get their Y chromosome from their dad, who got theirs from their grandfather, which is also where the sex-determining region [SRY] gene and the genes that heighten testosterone [come from]," he said.

 The SRY gene is responsible for providing the instructions for making the sex-determining region Y protein, which is involved in male-typical sex development including the penis and testicles.
 Testosterone is also responsible for turning a fetus into a male.

 "What the penis will look like, in terms of girth and length, is a combination of influences from the Y and X chromosomes," Brahmbhatt said.
 "The Y chromosome has 10 percent of the genes that the X chromosome has, so it is safe to assume the X chromosome may also have a good amount of influence on many male factors, including the penis."

 A 2010 study published in the International Journal of Andrology explained that androgens—the hormones, including testosterone, related to male sex development—are necessary for the development of the male penis in rodents.
 The Jost hypothesis, developed in the 1950s and '60s by French endocrinologist Alfred Jost, found the same to be true in humans.

 But this isn't where the answer ends.
 While genes play a role in the look, shape and size of a penis, girth and length can be impacted by a number of other factors.